Ransomware 2026: Protect Your Australian Small Business Data

 Layer 2: Detection

-• Install EDR/XDR solutions with behavioral analytics
+• Install EDR/XDR solutions with behavioural analytics

 • Enable comprehensive logging across all systems